jariperttunen/eughgsummary/USAGE.md

 ## Examples

 See `eughgsummary.slurm` for examples for each of the tree python scripts.
+In general the `-h` option for python scripts gives help for command line arguments.

 ## Python virtual environment

 The requirements.txt  contains information for pip to install python packages